boydDuffie/boydDuffie/README.md

 **Professionally, I'm a React Developer working in higher ed.**

 I'm also working on a Swift iOS app and a Next.js website on the side!

-Always open to talk new ideas, and I'm on the lookout for cool projects with committed people.
+Always open to talk new ideas, and I'm on the lookout for cool projects with committed people. **Let's build something together!**

 ## My Ethos

-I am obsessed with process.
+Creation is my passion, and I am obsessed with process.
 I love a well-oiled machine, and creative problem solving to find different ways of getting the job done.
 I care deeply about my teammates, and take pride in our collective quality of work.
-Let's build something together!

 ## 🤖 Technology I'm interested/`experienced` in: